-The Company had two major vendors that accounted for approximately 35% of the research and development expenditures for the year ended December 31, 2024, and a major vendor that accounted for approximately 63% of the research and development expenditures for the year ended December 31, 2023.
+The Company had a major vendor that accounted for approximately 63% and 55% of the research and development expenditures for the years ended December 31, 2023 and 2022, respectively.
+The same vendor also accounted for approximately 53% and 56% of the total accounts payable and accrued expenses as of December 31, 2023 and 2022, respectively.